Beaverbrook – Surrey

 Children: Children are extremely welcome here!

-Furry Friends: There is no charge for your four-legged friends with you to stay.
+Furry Friends: Dogs can stay for £35 a night.
 They are welcome to stay in the Thyme, Verbena, and Woodruff Rooms in The Garden House, and the Oak, Ash, and Beech suites in The Coach House.

 Accessibility: The hotel Internally the existing doors to the ground floor public rooms are all accessible by wheelchair .